dougalstanton/rpg/_reports/cthulhu-dark-arkham-on-fire-5.md

 Her Insight remains at 3.
 ```

 The mumbling stopped and Carolyn swayed gently.
-She steadied herself on the body of a grandfather clock.
+She steadied herself on the wall.

 "I think it came from the mask.
 I don't think we should have brought it" said Lita.